Big if True Science Accelerator (BiTS) | Japan

 What success looks like

-BiTS graduates go on to lead ARPA-style programs at government agencies, launch Focused Research Organizations with philanthropic backing, establish thesis-driven research funds, or bring dramatically increased ambition to their existing roles.
-The program isn't designed to launch startups—it's designed to equip you with the skills and networks to implement large-scale, high-impact research initiatives.
-Many graduates secure positions at organizations like ARIA or SPRIND, or attract funding to pursue their program vision independently.
+Beyond VD appointments, BiTS graduates go on to lead ARPA-style programs at government agencies, launch Focused Research Organizations with philanthropic backing, establish thesis-driven research funds, or bring dramatically increased ambition to their existing roles.
+The program is not designed to launch startups; rather, it equips participants with the skills and networks required to implement large-scale, high-impact research initiatives.
+Many graduates secure positions at organizations such as ARIA or SPRIND, or attract funding to pursue their program vision independently.

 Who should apply

 You should have graduate-level experience or equivalent industry background—you might be a professor, postdoc, industry researcher, or experienced entrepreneur.
 A PhD isn't required; what matters is technical credibility and the ability to execute your vision.
-You'll also need to commit to attending in-person events in Tokyo, Japan (e.g. demo day in May).
+While the program does not require Japanese citizenship or current residency, you'll need to commit to attending in-person events in Tokyo, Japan (e.g. demo day in May).

 There's no cost to participate, and travel and lodging for in-person events are covered.
 If you have a big technical vision that keeps you up at night but you're unsure how to implement it at scale, BiTS is designed for you.